 A. Structure 1.
 Sequence Content is sequenced and structured in a manner which enables learners to achieve the stated goals.
-Quality Online Course Initiative.
+2. Information is "chunked" or grouped to help students learn the content.
+3. Quality Online Course Initiative.
 ION and the Illinois Virtual Campus have taken the lead to develop a quality online course rubric and evaluation system in the state of Illinois.

 The goal of this project is to help colleges and universities to improve accountability of their online courses.
-The main objectives of this project were to: Middle Tennessee State University.
+The main objectives of this project were to: create a useful evaluation tool (rubric) that can help faculty develop quality online courses identify "best practices" in online courses recognize faculty, programs, and institutions that are creating quality online courses QOCI Rubric Categories The first step of our process was to brainstorm criteria for what makes a quality online course.
+Each Category was then broken down into topics and finally individual critierion.
+I. II.
+Middle Tennessee State University.
 Introduction Responsibilities Getting Started Course Development Course Approval Course Development Fees Scheduling Faculty Hiring and Required Training Instructional Resources Instructional Best Practices Testing MTSU faculty may propose development of online courses for the TN eCampus which is an educational collaborative initiated by the Tennessee Board of Regents (TBR) with the purpose of providing a central resource for exploration of online undergraduate and graduate courses and programs developed by the system’s thirteen two-year community colleges and six universities.

 IMS content packages enable exporting content from one learning content management system or digital repository and importing it into another while retaining information describing the media in the content package and how it is structured, such as a table of contents or which web page to show first.
 The IMS Content Packaging Specification focuses on the packaging and transport of resources but doesn’t determine the nature of those resources.
 This is because the specification allows adopters to gather, structure, and aggregate content in an unlimited variety of formats.
 Content Packaging v1.2 is undergoing standardisation by ISO/IEC.
+We expect the ISO/IEC version to be voted on as a full standard in late November 2009.
+Please post comments or questions at XML Schema.
 Using Google Tools in Project-Based Learning Infographic.
-Teacher Infographics Using Google Tools in Project-Based Learning Infographic Using Google Tools in Project-Based Learning Infographic Project-based learning is a dynamic approach in which students actively explore real-world problems and challenges and acquire a deeper knowledge.
+Teacher Infographics.

 Rúbricas.
 E-learning.
 Educación basada en proyectos.